 The artificial intelligence and machine learning landscape was profoundly altered by the emergence of generative AI into the mainstream consciousness during 2023.
 The widespread availability of GenAI models and cloud services has lowered the barriers to individuals and enterprises engaging with AI for various use cases, including generating content, querying data, writing code, preparing data for analysis, documenting data pipelines and using software products more effectively.
 The impact that GenAI has had on enterprise investment in AI is considerable.

 While the level of adoption varies across different industries, ISG’s AI Buyer Behavior study indicates that, on average, enterprises expect that almost one-half (49%) of AI spending in 2024 will be associated with GenAI.
-To put this Ventana_Research_ISG_AI_Budgetsfigure into perspective, it is worth remembering that although ChatGPT emerged in late 2022, only those enterprises at the extreme bleeding edge of AI adoption would have concrete plans to commit any IT spending to GenAI in 2023.
+To put this figure into perspective, it is worth remembering that although ChatGPT emerged in late 2022, only those enterprises at the extreme bleeding edge of AI adoption would have concrete plans to commit any IT spending to GenAI in 2023.

 The rise from nearly zero to almost half of AI spending has undoubtedly impacted investment in traditional predictive AI.
 Although ISG’s AI Buyer Behavior study indicates that 51% of enterprise AI spending will be on predictive AI this year, the study also finds that overall investment in AI has not kept pace with the growth of GenAI adoption.
 The average proportion of IT spending allocated to AI is expected to grow from 2% in 2023 to 3.7% in 2024.
 With almost half of that spending now allocated to GenAI, the average proportion allocated to predictive AI has effectively declined.